Quinta Brunson

 I think that when they conceived the story, it required, they listened to their story and it required a voiceover.

-I think some stories still.
+I think some. some stories still

 Because I still believe great multicams can be made, but they need to be,

 I think there needs to be a reason for the multicam.
+And

 yeah, like I was, I was giving a lot of thought to this because I just watched a black and white movie and I was like, oh man,